Development of a robotic solution for flacon handling

 Our customer: HEINZ GLAS Decor s.r.o.

-HEINZ GLAS Decor s.r.o. was founded in 1995 as a subsidiary of the German family company HEINZ-GLAS GmbH & Co.
+HEINZ GLAS Decor s.r.o. was founded in 1995 as a subsidiary of the German family-owned company HEINZ-GLAS GmbH & Co.
 KGaA, whose history goes back almost five centuries.
 Glass bottles were produced from the very beginning.
 Even today, HEINZ-GLAS concentrates exclusively on the production of glass flacons of various designs and shapes used in the perfume and cosmetics industry.

 The solution proposed by the Blumenbecker experts is to load the flacons in whole rows into the machine for further processing and not individually, as was previously the case.

 The process is as follows: The operator loads an open container with flacons arranged in rows onto the feeding belt, which transfers them to the robot.
 The robot takes a complete row of flacons and places them on the adjacent conveyor belt that takes them to the next machine.
 The container is tilted slightly forward to prevent the remaining bottles from falling over or slipping.
 After all rows of flacons have been completely removed from the container, it is transferred to a belt conveyor, which returns it to the operator.

 A KUKA KR10R1100sixx was chosen as the robot.
 The tool was designed by Blumenbecker Prag itself and consists of two 600 mm long grippers that can pull a series of bottles out of the container at once.